hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_empi/empi_rules.md

 ```

 ### candidateFilterSearchParams
 When searching for match candidates, only resources that match this filter are considered.
 E.g. you may wish to only search for Patients for which active=true.
-Another way to think of these filters is all of them are "AND"ed with each candidateSearchParam above.
 ```json
 [ {
     "resourceType" : "Patient",